Country Estate, Cheshire

 An enclosed separate area was developed as a more formal area , with box hedging, sturdy white beams and elegant Mediterranean pots.

-The garden is now of 12 years old, and has been lovingly maintained by the amazing John Clifton, whose plant knowledge has only helped to further develop this garden in all it’s glory.
+The garden is now over 15 years old, and has been lovingly maintained by the amazing John Clifton, whose plant knowledge has only helped to further develop this garden in all it’s glory.